midhunbiju/nexmo-developer/_documentation/conversation/concepts/user.md

 # User

+A User is an object that identifies a unique Nexmo user in the context of a Nexmo Application.
+Nexmo enables these User instances to communicate with one another.
+A User typically has a 1-to-1 mapping with a user in your application’s user database.

-The concept of a User exists in Nexmo APIs, you can associate one with a user in your own application if you choose.
-A user can have multiple memberships to conversations and can communicate with other users through various different mediums.
+A User can have multiple Memberships to Conversations and can communicate with other Users through various media such as Messaging, Voice, and Video.

 A person who will communicate via a Conversation must first have a User object created.
 A User can be thought of as an endpoint for communication.
 When the User object is created it is assigned a unique user ID.